Though it’s an important event annual event, Earth Day should carry a heavy sense of urgency this year.

 7. Shop Eco-Consciously

 Looking to practice other environmentally friendly tasks this Earth Day?
-Here are some more cheap Earth Day ideas to do your part in protecting the planet.
+Here are some more cheap ways to help protect the planet.

 Buy a Metal Straw